Function

 Discussion 🔗

-Build a sort key for text and write the result to sortkey.
 The number of code units in text is specified by text_len.
-If text_len is negative then text is assumed to be null terminated.
-Pairs of sort keys can be compared with uni_sortkeycmp.
+If text_len is -1, then the implementation assumes text is null-terminated.

 Examples 🔗